 "We came stronger than we have before because it was our last game and we wanted to win real bad," Guzman said.
-"There were things we could have done to improve but I think we did our Trejo said that most of the improvement the team needed was on the mental side of the game.
-"I think some of our biggest overall confidence, to make plays, to make contact with the ball," Trejo said.
+"There were things we could have done to improve but I think we did our best."
+Trejo said that most of the improvement the team needed was on the mental side of the game. overall confidence, to make plays, to make contact with the ball," Trejo said.